averydiversifiedtech/ossec-wazuh-manager-zabbix/README.md

 Never connected = 2

+127.0.0.1 = 3

+(If it's the server we assume it's active - currently the discovery script parses one field off for the server - grabbing the ip.)

 (Value mapping is in Administration/config and then select Value Mapping from the drop down on the right hand side of the screen (as of verison 4.0))